ECMT-680-Financial-Econometrics/faye-yang/README.md

 Development involved collaboration with experts and sought support from health organizations to ensure applicability across various interventions.

 ## Contact
-For any queries or collaboration, please reach out through [GitHub issues](link-to-your-github-issues) or directly via email (your-email@domain.com).
+For any queries or collaboration, please reach out through [GitHub issues](link-to-your-github-issues) or directly via email (wisteria@tamu.edu).

 ---